-Environmental Defenders Office Limited is dependent on Grants received from Commonwealth, State and Public Purpose Funds of the Law Society of NSW for the majority of its revenue used to operate the business.
-At the date of this report the Board of Directors has no reason to believe these Departments will not continue to support Environmental Defenders Office Limited.
+Environmental Defenders Office Limited is dependent on Grants received from the Commonwealth and NSW Governments and the Public Purpose Fund administered by the Law Society of NSW for the majority of its revenue used to operate the business.
+At the date of this report the Board of Directors has not been advised that the Public Purpose Fund will continue to provide funding after 31 December 2012.
+If this funding does not continue, a major restructuring of the Company will need to be undertaken.